-Apple’s not an enterprise company or a storage company.
-In fact, they're rapidly jettisoning both - consider the sad fate of the Xserve RAID.
-But Apple does have enterprise features and storage features in their operating systems.
+Apple’s not an enterprise company or a storage company, but Apple does have enterprise storage features in their operating systems.
 And Mac OS X 10.7 “Lion” is a great case in point.
-From Versions to Time Machine Local Snapshots to AirDrop, Lion brings some storage love, and … [Read more...] about Key Storage Features in Mac OS X 10.7 “Lion”
+From Versions to Time Machine Local Snapshots to AirDrop, Lion brings some storage love, and NFS, SMB, and Xsan are there, too.
+Let’s look at what’s new and key in terms of storage in the latest version of Mac OS X.

 Apple wowed its fans and impressed its critics with a successful worldwide developer conference keynote yesterday.
 Along with much obvious focus on iPhone OS 3.0 and the new speedier iPhone 3GS, the company turned the spotlight on new Mac hardware and the next version of OS X, Snow Leopard.
 This is a lower-profile OS release […]